-Fantastic initiatives included the development of the charity Moray Emergency Relief Fund which raised monies to deliver quick, non-judgemental support to individuals and families.
-Fairer Moray Forum Action Group, supported by joint leadership from Moray Council and tsiMORAY, focussed on getting the right information out to communities and sought to overcome barriers.
+Fantastic initiatives included the development of the charity Moray Emergency Relief Fund which raised monies to deliver quick, non-judgemental support to individuals and families affected by the pandemic.
+Fairer Moray Forum Action Group focussed on getting the right information out to communities and sought to overcome barriers.

-Highlands and Island Enterprise Moray Area Team enabled the distribution of the Scottish Government Covid-19 Supporting Communities Fund and supported organisations to access further investment from the Third Sector Community Recovery and Adapt and Thrive funds to develop solutions that met local need.
-Moray Council also mobilised quickly to administer over £23M in grants and funding in the form of small business grants, hardship grants and the temporary restrictions fund. tsiMORAY filtered and distributed relevant and accessible information through a new web portal, frequent e-bulletins, and online meetings, as well as distributing small amounts of funding and supporting community groups responding to local needs.
+Highlands and Island Enterprise Moray Area Team enabled the distribution of the Scottish Government Covid 19 Supporting Communities Fund and supported organisations to access further investment from the Third Sector Community Recovery and Adapt and Thrive funds to develop solutions that met local need.
+Moray Council also mobilised quickly to administer over £23M in grants and funding in the form of small business grants, hardship grants and the temporary restrictions fund.

 Communities were outstanding in responding to food poverty and access to essential provisions and support, from preparing and distributing hot meals to checking in on neighbours, helping with money advice and providing transport.
-There was an overwhelming sense that Moray cares about its communities and as a Partnership Board, we were humbled by the response.
+There was an overwhelming sense that Moray cares about its communities and as a Community Planning Partnership Board, we were humbled by the response.